-Based on the opinion of its external and internal legal advisors, the Company's Management has reviewed all tax, labor, civil, administrative, and other proceedings, and has determined and established a provision for probable contingencies for US\$16,221, which is presented in item "Provisions" of the consolidated statement of financial position as of December 31, 2023 (US\$14,402 as of December 31, 2022).
+Based on the opinion of its external and internal legal advisors, the Company's Management has reviewed all tax, labor, civil, administrative, and other proceedings, and has determined and established a provision for probable contingencies for US\$17,157 as of December 31, 2024 (US\$16,221 as of December 31, 2023).
 The Company's Management and its legal advisors believe that this provision covers probable contingencies sufficiently.

-In relation to possible contingencies, external and internal legal advisors of the Company determined an amount of US\$37,181 (US\$35,585 as of December 31, 2022), which corresponds to several proceedings addressed by the Company.
+In relation to possible contingencies, external and internal legal advisors of the Company determined an amount of US\$37,503 as of December 31, 2024 (US\$37,181 as of December 31, 2023), which corresponds to several proceedings addressed by the Company.